 There is a sign-up bonus of 5,000 Avios, with an on-going earnings rate of 0.5 Avios per £1.
 The annual fee is £99 (tax deductible).

 There is a sign-up bonus of 20,000 Avios, with an on-going earnings rate of 1 Avios per £1.
 The annual fee is £249 (tax deductible).

 Both sign-up bonuses require you to spend £5,000 within three months.

-And an extra bonus for Head for Points readers!
+An extra bonus for Head for Points readers

 Head for Points readers get an extra sign up bonus of 250 Avios with ‘Capital Club’ (total of 5,250 Avios) and 500 Avios with ‘On Tap Club’ (total of 20,500 Avios).

 Interest rate information: Your interest rate is based on your business profile and can be as low as 9.9% APR.
 The standard interest rate for marketing purposes is 39.9% APR.

 You can find full details of both cards – and apply – on their website here.
 Read on first, however.

 The Capital On Tap cards are aimed at sole traders as well as small businesses.
 The company appears to be flexible in who they accept: